-Dell also maintains a nonqualified deferred compensation plan that is available to executives.
-Under the terms of this plan, Dell matches 100% of each participant's voluntary deferrals up to 3% of the participant's compensation that exceeds the qualified plan compensation limit.
+Under the terms of the deferred compensation plan for executives, Dell matches 100% of each participant's voluntary deferrals up to 3% of the participant's compensation that exceeds the qualified plan compensation limit.
 A participant may defer up to 50% of the participant's base salary and up to 100% of the participant's annual incentive bonus.
 Matching contributions vest ratably over the first five years of employment (20% per year) and thereafter matching contributions vest immediately.
-A participant's funds are distributed upon the participant's death or retirement (at age 65 or older) or, under certain circumstances and at the request of the participant, during the participant's employment, and can be taken in a lump sum or installments (monthly, quarterly, or annually) over a period of up to ten years.
-Vested funds may be withdrawn, with potential penalties, at the participant's request upon proof of financial hardship.
-The investment choices for the deferred compensation plan contributions generally are the same as those available in the broader 401(k) retirement savings plan except that there is no Dell common stock fund in this plan.
-Upon a corporate merger, consolidation, liquidation, or other type of reorganization that would constitute a change of control of Dell under the plan, the plan will be terminated and all benefits will be paid.
+In general, absent an extraordinary transaction of the type referred to above, a participant's funds are distributed upon the participant's death, disability or separation from service or, under certain circumstances and at the request of the participant, during the participant's employment, and can be taken in a lump sum or installments (monthly, quarterly, or annually) over a period of up to ten years.